-Coos County Inmate found hanging in cell
+Coos County inmate found hanging in cell

 An autopsy has been ordered.

-Coos County Commissioner Paul Grenier said he had no comment on the hanging other than to say N.H.
-State Police are in charge of the investigation along with Coos County Corrections.
+Coos County Commissioner Paul Grenier had no comment on the hanging other than to say N.H.
+State Police are in charge of the investigation, along with Coos County Corrections.

-The order, which was obtained by the Whitefield police department, states Merrow was placed in protective detention because he was charged with breaking into a residence at night “with the purpose to criminally threaten someone, attacking that person with a deadly weapon, the theft of a firearm, and his extensive criminal record demonstrates by clear and convincing evidence his release will endanger the safety of the public.”
+The order, which was obtained by the Whitefield Police Department, said Merrow was placed in protective detention because he was charged with breaking into a residence at night “with the purpose to criminally threaten someone, attacking that person with a deadly weapon, the theft of a firearm, and his extensive criminal record demonstrates by clear and convincing evidence his release will endanger the safety of the public.”

 (0) comments